summerindigo/summerindigo/README.md

 - 👋 Hi, I’m @summerindigo
 - 👀 I’m interested in project management for startups ...
-- 🌱 ... which is why I’m currently learning HTML/CSS and JavaScript.
+- 🌱 ... which is why I’m currently learning Python.

 <!---